Towards 2-derivators for formal $\infty$-category theory: Background

 does, since $\lim^{\D(d,-)}F\cong Fd$ by the Yoneda Lemma.
 Using the adjunction $-\otimes\D(d,-)\dashv\lim^{\D(d,-)}$ from Remark \ref{weighted limits as adjoints}, we can transpose the latter lifting problem to the following one

 Since $i$ is a trivial cofibration in $\M$ and $\emptyset\to\D(d,d')$ is a cofibration in $\V$ (because by assumption every hom-object is cofibrant), the pushout-product axiom for enriched model categories guarantees that the morphism is a trivial cofibration in $\M$.
-This means that $A\otimes\D(d,-)\xrightarrow{i\otimes\D(d,-)} B\otimes\D(d,-)$ is a pointwise trivial cofibration.
-Thus the last lifting problem can be solved since $\alpha$ has the RLP with respect to pointwise trivial cofibrations, showing (i).
-The proof of (ii) is exactly the same, with $i\colon A\to B$ a generic cofibration in $\M$. \end{proof} Henceforth we will assume that $\sSet_\joy$-enriched model categories that appear herein satisfy the hypothesis of Theorem \ref{enriched proj and inj}.
-We have the following result. \begin{cor} Let $\M$ be a $\sSet_{\emph{Joyal}}$-enriched model category.
-For every small $2$-category $\J$ the projective and the injective enriched model structure on the diagram category $[\J,\M]$ are Quillen equivalent. \end{cor} \begin{proof} This holds since in $\sSet_\joy$ every mono is a cofibration; hence $\varnothing\to\D(d,d')$ is a cofibration for every $d,d'\in\D$.
+This means that $A\otimes\D(d,-)\xrightarrow{i\otimes\D(d,-)} B\otimes\D(d,-)$ is a componentwise trivial cofibration.
+Thus the last lifting problem can be solved since $\alpha$ has the RLP with respect to componentwise trivial cofibrations, showing (i).
+The proof of (ii) is exactly the same, with $i\colon A\to B$ a generic cofibration in $\M$. \end{proof} As a consequence of Proposition \ref{inj equiv proj} we have the following result. \begin{cor} Let $\M$ be a $\sSet_{\emph{Joyal}}$-enriched model category.
+For every small simplicial category $\J$, the projective and the injective enriched model structure on the diagram category $[\J,\M]$, if they exist, are Quillen equivalent. \end{cor} \begin{proof} This holds since in $\sSet_\joy$ every mono is a cofibration; hence $\varnothing\to\D(d,d')$ is a cofibration for every $d,d'\in\D$.
 We can then apply Proposition \ref{inj equiv proj} to conclude. \end{proof}